imaro4ckin-dot/WebProject/README.md

 **Extra Features:** We utilized CSS transitions, hover effects, and layout transformations to create a modern, engaging user experience.

 ## 💻 Technologies Used
-As per the project requirements, no Content Management Systems (CMS) were used[cite: 54].
+As per the project requirements, no Content Management Systems (CMS) were used.
 * **HTML5:** For page structure and semantics.
 **Tailwind CSS (via CDN):** Used as our external CSS framework to handle UI guidelines, typography, and responsive grid/flexbox layouts.
 * **Vanilla JavaScript:** For DOM manipulation and handling user interactions.